puppetlabs/ace/developer-docs/api.md

 }
 ```

-For pre-Transport devices (currently F5), a uri can be sent:
+For pre-Transport devices (like F5), a uri can be sent:

 ```
 {